kaladay/fw-registry/examples/README.md

 ### Example Compressed File Task Workflow

-This workflows creates a file in a specified path.
+This workflows creates a file in a specified path and compresses it in a zip format.

 ```shell
 fw config set exampleFilePath ***